GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

     [`UnwrapAngle(DOM_GPLAINS-BUS1:VH; TVA_SHELBY-BUS1:VH)`](#unwrapangle)

- 2. Values from one of the series can now be substracted from values in both of the series at every 1/30 of a second slice:
+ 2. Values from one of the series can now be subtracted from values in both of the series at every 1/30 of a second slice:

     [`SliceSubtract(0.0333, TVA_SHELBY-BUS1:VH, UnwrapAngle(DOM_GPLAINS-BUS1:VH; TVA_SHELBY-BUS1:VH))`](#subtract)